khengsaurus/mahjong-sg/README.md

 ## Persistence

-Games and User information are persisted as NoSQL documents.
+Games and users are persisted as NoSQL documents.
 Reading and writing are delegated to the Service Layer:

 -   user related & online games: Firestore
 -   bot games: localStorage